 - Iliotibial band syndrome, a condition brought on by overuse of the thigh or knee

 - Leg-length inequality, since the hip bursa may become irritated more easily when one leg is shorter than the other

 - Bone spurs or calcium deposits, which irritate the bursa and lead to inflammation

 Diagnosis of Hip Bursitis

-In order to diagnose hip bursitis, a comprehensive physical examination will be performed.
-The doctor will focus on the hip area in order to determine the presence and location of tenderness around the joint.
+To diagnose hip bursitis, a comprehensive physical examination will be performed.
+The doctor will focus on the hip area to determine the presence and location of tenderness around the joint.
 Additional imaging tests, such as MRI scans or X-rays, may also be performed to rule out other possible hip injuries or conditions.

 Treatment for Hip Bursitis